thibmeu/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 - The TokenRequest contains a supported token_type equal to 0xF91A.
 - The TokenRequest.token_key_id corresponds to a key ID of a Public Key owned by the issuer.
-- The TokenRequest.blinded_elements is of the correct size (divisible by Ne).
 - Nr, as determined based on the size of TokenRequest.blinded_elements, is less than or equal to the number of tokens that the issuer can issue in a single batch.